maxmind/geoipupdate/README.md

 # Default config file and database directory paths

-We define the default paths for the config file and database directory.
-If these defaults are not appropriate for you, you can change them at build time using flags like so:
+We define default paths for the config file and database directory.
+If these defaults are not appropriate for you, you can change them at build time using flags:

     go build -ldflags "-X main.defaultConfigFile=/etc/GeoIP.conf \
         -X main.defaultDatabaseDirectory=/usr/share/GeoIP"